jclarke0000/MMM-MyWordClock/layouts/README.md

 ```
 <div class="module MMM-MyWordClock">
   <div class="module-content">
-    <div class="clock-grid EN_9x16 tall"> <!-- the layout name and any classes you specify in the layout object are applied here -->
+    <div class="clock-grid EN tall"> <!-- the language name and any classes you specify in the layout object are applied here -->
       <div> <!-- first line of text -->
         <span class="highlighted">It's</span> <!-- example of a highlighted word -->
         <span>half</span> <!-- unhighlited word -->